php-fig/fig-standards/proposed/http-middleware/middleware-meta.md

 this specification in the previous section.

 Additionally, since we are defining an object, we chose to use a noun instead of a verb to name the interface.

-The delegate then _processes_ the request to return a response.
+Further, we did not choose the term `next` for the action delegates invoke, as that verb implies a queue or stack.
+The delegate is not required to implement either pattern internally in order to do its work; its only job is to _process_ the request to return a response.

 #### Why does the delegate conflict with middleware?